Fed-EINI: An Efficient and Interpretable Inference Framework for Decision Tree Ensembles in Federated Learning: Fed-EINI: Proposed Two-Stage Framework

-Based on this key observation, we propose an efficient and interpretable inference framework which only requires one round of multi-party communication and allows the disclosure of feature names by path obfuscation.
-The proposed framework consists of two stages: parallel calculation stage and synchronization stage.
-To present the framework concisely, we take two-party case as representative, in which case there are one Guest party and one Host party.
-It can be easily extended to multi-party case which will be demonstrated in Section \ref{subsec:multiparty}.
+Based on this key observation, as illustrated in Figure \ref{fig:structure_of_fed-eini}, we propose to compute the candidate sets of each party $f_k^m$ locally and securely compute the inference results with homomorphic encryption (HE) to protect decision paths in each tree model.
+Since the aggregation functions $\mathcal{G}$ for both GBDT and random forest are linear, we adopt additively HE to improve the computation efficiency instead of fully HE.
+Therefore, the proposed inference framework is efficient and interpretable, allowing the disclosure of feature meanings of Host parties to Guest.
+It consists of two stages: parallel calculation stage and synchronization stage.
+To present the framework concisely, we take a two-party model case as a representative, in which case there are one Guest party and one Host party.
+It can be easily extended to a multi-party case, which will be demonstrated in Section \ref{subsec:multiparty}.